JacobusTheSecond/Apollon/README.md

 ## Persistence Clustering

 Now given two such Persistence Diagrams, we want to calculate some sort of distance for the two.
-For this we chose the Wasserstein Distance, with the Bottleneck Distance beeing a special case of it.
+For this we chose the [Wasserstein Distance](https://en.wikipedia.org/wiki/Wasserstein_metric), with the Bottleneck Distance beeing a special case of it, namely if p is infinity.
 Since we dont know a sufficiently quick algorithm to calcuate the Bottleneck Distance yet, we chose to approximate it, with the Wasserstein Distance with sufficiently large p.